Section 24 – A Guide for the Landlords

 A Basic Understanding of Section 24

-The announcement of section 24 was made in the Summer budget of 2015 and the finally introduced in April of the year 2017.
+The announcement of section 24 was made in the Summer budget of 2015 and finally introduced in April of the year 2017.
 This came up with a few amendments in the UK law.
-The salient features of the law are listed and explained below:

 • 20% tax credit based on mortgage interest and loan can be claimed by the landlords.

-To keep the landlords within a higher tax bracket was a big matter due to which section 24 is known as a huge change.
+Keeping the landlords within a higher tax bracket was a big matter due to which section 24 is known as a huge change.
 Some of the landlords who have significant commitments of mortgages will have to pay more tax for fewer profits.
 This can result in pushing them into the red.

 Moreover, section 24 applies to the following: